visit/bi-api-doc/_includes/bookings.md

 GroupReferenceName | Groupe referenace name
-TrackingId | User-defined tracking value from the booking client ClientConfirmationPdfUrl | A URL to the downloadable client confirmation PDF
+TrackingId | User-defined tracking value from the booking client ClientConfirmationPdfUrl | A URL to the downloadable client confirmation PDF MyPageBookingUrl | A URL to the MyPage booking

 ## MainProduct